cesarnml/object-oriented-programming-in-java-specialization/README.md

   5. Practice effective algorithm design
 - `StringBuilder` class provides for an efficient construction of Strings
   - Provides a **mutable** sequence of characters
+  - Single quotes in Java create `char` primitive types.
+Double quotes in Java create `String` reference type.
+    - Example: `'a'` is a char primitive type
+    - Example: `"hello"` is a String reference type

 #### Module 02 - Cryptography: Keeping Information Secret